 April 20, 2023

 It’s been a year or two since Turtle Beach released a brand new entry into its Stealth product line, and while the budget-friendly options on the market still perform pretty well, it’s time for something a little higher-end.
-The Turtle Beach Stealth Pro is the company’s new top-of-the-line product, with active noise cancelling (ANC), Bluetooth, hot-swappable batteries, and more.
+The Turtle Beach Stealth Pro is the company’s new top-of-the-line product, with active noise canceling (ANC), Bluetooth, hot-swappable batteries, and more.

 It charges a pretty penny, but is it worth it?